§1: Who has natural rights?

 a victim of third party damage as a consequence of the aggressor's actions.

-rights in a significantly better way.
+defends these rights in a significantly better way.

 The State may participate in military operations abroad in order to

-help another State that has been attacked by a foreign State and where the assisted
+help another State that has been attacked by a foreign State and where the

-way than what the aggressor is expected to do.
+better way than what the aggressor is expected to do.

 The military forces may also be used for helping another State against